AkshathaPrasanna/MutVis/README.md

 # Setup

-To setup a minimal snakemake environment, first install Miniconda with Bioconda channels by following the instructions [here](https://bioconda.github.io/user/install.html).
+To setup a snakemake environment, first install Miniconda with Bioconda channels by following the instructions [here](https://bioconda.github.io/user/install.html).

 #### Install Snakemake with the following command: